carnarez/pre-commit/README.md

 the commit will be cancelled as the files are modified *after* staging and need to be re-staged for commit.

+This implementation remains for a unique base syntax (`Python` as of today).
+It could however easily be extended to run multiple containerized pre-commit workers; possibly in parallel as well.

 As mentioned above, this remains a crude hack, but satisfies my needs (without bothering colleagues with extra things to install on their respective systems).